Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsubsection{Staggered Adoption}

-Another setting that has received attention is characterized by staggered adoption of the treatment (\citet{athey2018design}).
-Here units may differ in the time they are first exposed to the treatment, but once exposed they remain in the treatment group forever after.
+Another setting that has received attention is the staggered adoption design (\citet{athey2018design, shaikh2019randomization}).
+Here units may differ in the time they are first exposed to the treatment, but the treatment is irreversible.
 This naturally arises in settings where the treatment is some new technology that units can choose to adopt (e.g., \citet{athey2002impact}).
 Here: {

 }